Matt970204/Affiliations_V2/README.md

 The first failed iteration of the project.
 This was an attempt at maually coding in rules to split the data.
 In the end this couldn't work due to the variability in the data.
 Especially when switching between journals.

 ### 2_2 Fuzzy matching
 Within fuzzy matching there are the 5 journals each contains its own notebook for splitting as well as another folder which contains the combined splitting from multiple journals and output.
-UNiversity list contains the unique Universities that have been used in the fuzzy matcher which produce an output.
+University list contains the unique Universities that have been used in the fuzzy matcher which produce an output.

 ## Simplified start to finish of project